moj-analytical-services/user-guidance/source/documentation/introduction.md

 ### Configure you username and email in Git on the Analytical Platform

-To configure your username and email in Git on the Analytical Platform using RStudio or JupyterLab, follow the steps below:
+To configure your username and email in Git on the Analytical Platform using RStudio or JupyterLab:

 1. Open a new terminal:
     +   In RStudio, select __Tools__ in the menu bar and then __Shell...__
     +   In JupyterLap, select the __+__ icon in the file browser and then select __Terminal__ from the __Other__ section in the new Launcher tab.
 2. Configure your username by running:
     ```
     git config --global user.name 'Your Name'
     ```
     Here, you should substitute your GitHub username.
 3. Configure your email address by runnung:
     ```
     git config --global user.email 'your_email@example.com'
     ```
     Here, you should substitute the email address you used to sign up to GitHub.

-Further guidance on using Git and GitHub with the Analytical Platform can be found in Section \@ref(github).

 ## Contact us

-To get support, you can contact the Analytical Platform team on the [#analytical_platform](https://asdslack.slack.com/messages/C1PTUTC3F/) Slack channel or by [email](mailto:analytical_platform@digital.justice.gov.uk).
-You can get more information on Slack in Section \@ref(slack).
+To get support, you can contact the Analytical Platform team on the [#analytical_platform](https://asdslack.slack.com/messages/C1PTUTC3F/) Slack channel or at [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).

 For more information on support, including incident response, please see our [key support information](https://github.com/ministryofjustice/analytics-platform-ops/wiki/Key-support-information).